 Now how unfair is that?
 And what about the bold text?
 How you can guarantee that the Commissioner is actually given your notice if you mail it to his office?
 Is personal hand delivery required?
 But there’s more!
 I kept perusing my local charter, and I found an even better provision.
 Check it out: “All owners or agents of owners with property abutting or fronting upon any plaza, street or alley within the corporate limits are required to and shall have the duty to keep sidewalks, curbs and gutters abutting their property in good order and repair.
 The owner or the agents of owners with property so abutting shall be liable for any injury or any damage caused to any person or property caused wholly or in part by the failure of said owner or agent to so maintain and repair said sidewalks, curbs and gutters.
 Each such owner shall be liable to the City for all losses to the City or recoveries from the City for damages to person or property of others caused by his failure or that of his agents to repair and keep in good order and reasonably safe condition all such sidewalks, curbs and gutters abutting or fronting his property.”

 So, the government has decided that not only isn’t it liable if your injured due to their broken sidewalks (assuming the requisite written notice was not actually given to the commissioner), but that if you own land abutting a sidewalk, it’s YOUR job to fix their sidewalk.
 What!?
 And, to add insult to injury (pun intended), if the government happens to be liable to anybody for an injury, YOU are liable to them in turn.
 What!!??
 That’s a joke.
 Where, you may be asking, does the government get the moxy to do this?
 The answer is, State law.
-There are a myriad of state laws which allow towns, villages, cities, etc., to enact these types of notice requirements.
+There are a myriad of state laws which allow towns, villages, cities, etc., to enact these types of notice requirements if you’re injured, or if someone else is, on sidewalks by a business.
 While certain aspects of the above-laws may still be open to legal challenge (especially the part that forces you to fix something you may not own), they are generally on solid legal ground and have been for decades.
 When it comes to slips, trips, falls and sidewalks, however, the government reigns supreme.
 Ordinary plebs like ourselves, however, better make sure we have good insurance.
 It truly is good to be the king.

 If you’re looking for Personal Injury Lawyers near Houston, TX, to help you with your potential claim, you may want to contact Tate Law Offices.
 If you’re in California, however, and are in need of a Los Angeles Personal Injury Lawyer, you might want to contact the Wilshire Law Firm.